 There are a variety of fondue pots available on the market.
 I have had a few over the years and prefer to use an electric fondue pot.
 An electric version produces even heat and doesn’t have an open flame like those that use a candle or steno burner.
 My last fondue pot saw ten years of service before it finally died.

-I like that the pots and inserts can be removed from the heat source and washed.
 My last fondue pot was a single unit that was could not be separated.
-So this feature is a big plus!
+So I highly recommend a unit with removable parts for easy cleaning.

 Note When Cooking with Kids: Regardless of the fondue pot you use, be sure that you supervise children when using it.
 The cooking surface may be hot and care should always be used.

-If you like this recipe, you may also like this Dill Havarti Fondue.
+If you like this recipe, you may also like this Dill Havarti Cheese Fondue.